What's a HELOC and When Should You Use One?

 How to Get a HELOC

-You can apply for a HELOC from different lenders — you don’t have to use the same company that you took out your original mortgage from.
+You can apply for a HELOC from different lenders — you don’t have to use your original mortgage lender.
 As with other types of loans, your creditworthiness and debt-to-income ratio can impact your ability to qualify, along with the rates and terms you receive.

 You should research your options as the loan amounts, fees, interest rates, and other important terms can vary depending on where you get your loan.
 During economic downturns, some lenders may also stop offering HELOCs or make the requirements stricter, which can make it more difficult to find a good offer.